BINF-6310L-8310L-Spring25/Problem_Set_04_Tests_2/README.md

 &nbsp;

-## Step 3.6 Find out the gene name
+### Step 3.6 Find out the gene name

 Refer to the original input data to find the gene name associated with FBgn0038749

-## Question 8 ( 1 point
+## Question 8 (1 point)
 What is the gene name of FBgn0038749

-### 4 Investigate the gene FBgn0033687 (6 points)
+# Step 4 Investigate the gene FBgn0033687

 Let's look at another gene FBgn0033687.
 Repeat the above analyses.

+### Step 3.1 Visualize our data

+Create a boxplot of the expression of FBgn0033687 to visualize the difference in expression between space flight and ground control.

+## Question 9 (1 point)
+Create the boxplot

+&nbsp;
+### Step 3.2 Test Variances

-1 - Conduct the Bartlett test of homogeneity of variances.
+Conduct the Bartlett test of homogeneity of variances.

+## Question 10 (1 point)

 Does our dataset violate the assumption of homogeneity?
+&nbsp;

+### Step 3.4 Test residuals for normality

-2 - Conduct the Shapiro-Wilks normality test on the residuals of the gene expression values.
+Conduct the Shapiro-Wilks normality test on the residuals from our ANOVA of space flight vs  Ground Control for gene FBgn0033687

+## Question 11 (1 point)
 Does our dataset violate the assumption of normality?

-3 - Create a boxplot of the expression of FBgn0038749 between space flight and ground control
+&nbsp;
+### Step 3.5 Test for the impact of genotype

-4 - You are curious if genotype has influenced your results.
+You are curious if genotype has influenced your results.
 Conduct 2 Two-Way ANOVAs using both spaceflight/control and genotype.
 In one do not predict interaction between the variables.
 In the second allow for interaction between the variables.

-5 - Generate and use the AIC table to report the best model.
-Is there an interaction between space flight and genotype?
+Generate and use the AIC table to report the best model.

+## Question 12 (1 point)
+Is there an interaction between space-flight/ground-control and genotype?

+&nbsp;

+### Step 3.6 Find out the gene name

+Refer to the original input data to find the gene name associated with FBgn0033687

+## Question 13 (1 point)
-6 - What is the gene name of FBgn0033687
+What is the gene name of FBgn0033687

 ### Step 5 - knit and upload your document (1 point)